lmsdkdev/lemma-sdk-samples/README.md

-### Lemma sdk sample application
+### LemmaSDK sample application

-This repository contains Lemma video SDK sample applications.
-Please refer these application while integrating Lemma video SDK into your Android applications.
+This repository contains Lemma video SDK sample application.
+Please refer to this application as a reference while integrating LemmaSDK into your Android applications.

+> To run this application and play any ads, you will need the following information:
+> - `publisher_id_string` : This is the lemma partner identifier using which the LemmaSDK can athenticate and get the ads
+> - `ad_unit_id_string`: This will be used to identify the device where the partner is running this application
-> To run this project you have to get `publisher_id_string` & `ad_unit_id_string` in this sample app with valid lemma ad unit URL.
-To get this please cotact support@lemmatechnologies.com.
+> To get this informtion please cotact support@lemmatechnologies.com.

-Refer [Lemma SDK developer guide](https://github.com/lmsdkdev/lemma-sdk-samples/wiki) for detailed integration steps.
+Refer [LemmaSDK developer guide](https://github.com/lmsdkdev/lemma-sdk-samples/wiki) for detailed integration steps.